MDRCS/python-devops/InfrastructureAsService/README.md

           Make sure to delete all the resources provisioned above.
 Remove these resources by running the `terraform destroy` command.
 One more thing to note is that the contents of the S3 bucket need to be removed before running terraform destroy because Terraform will not delete a nonempty bucket.

+### + Getting Started with Pullumi:
+    - Automated Infrastructure Provisioning with Pulumi Pulumi allows you to specify the desired state of your infrastructure by telling it which resources to provision using real programming languages.
+     TypeScript was the first language supported by Pulumi, but nowadays Go and Python are also supported.

+    With Pulumi, your Python code describes the resources that you want to be provisioned.
+    You are, in effect, creating the blueprint or the state discussed at the beginning of the chapter.
+    This makes Pulumi similar to Terraform, but the big difference is that Pulumi gives you the full power of a programming language such as Python in terms of writing functions, loops, using variables, etc. You are not hampered by the use of a markup language such as Terraform’s HCL.
+Pulumi combines the power of a declarative approach, where you describe the desired end state, with the power of a real programming language.

+    With an AWS automation library such as Boto, you both describe and provision individual AWS resources through the code you write.
+There is no overall blueprint or state.
+    You need to keep track of the provisioned resources yourself, and to orchestrate their creation and removal.
+This is the imperative or procedural approach for automation tools.
+    You still get the advantage of writing Python code.

+    1- brew install pulumi (install pulumi)
+    2- pulumi login
+    3- mkdir pulumi
+    4- cd pulumi
+    5- pulumi new

+    - we will create two Pulumi stacks, one called staging that corresponds to a staging environment, and further down the line, another stack called prod that corresponds to a production environment.

+    + make changes on __main__.py file to see services that will be used

+    6- pulumi up
+    7- pulumi stack ls
+    8- pulumi stack
+    9- pulumi stack output

+    $ - Staging Env
+    + mv www www-staging
+    + pulumi config set local_webdir www-staging
+    + pulumi config set domain_name staging.pydevops.ml
+    + pulumi config

+    + pulumi destroy (delete all)

+    :NOTE
+    Once the Route 53 zone was created, we had to point the Namecheap name servers at the name servers specified in the DNS record for the new zone so that the zone can be publicly accessible.